 |Generic name: bupropion|

 Wellbutrin’s Usual Onset of Action (when it starts working)Usually two-three weeks.
-Like all antidepressants, especially reuptake inhibitors, you should give Wellbutrin up to a month, maybe six weeks, before giving up, barring any really nasty side effects or you can tell nothing positive is happening at all.
-Meds that work on dopamine tend to act quickly, so Wellbutrin (bupropion) could start having positive results in a few days.
+Like all antidepressants, especially reuptake inhibitors, you should give it up to a month, maybe six weeks, before giving up, barring any really nasty side effects or you can tell nothing positive is happening at all.
+Meds that work on dopamine tend to act quickly, so it could start having positive results in a few days.

 Likelihood of WorkingPretty freaking good.
-The side effects or something else may make it suck too much to keep taking it, or there’s too much potential for trouble in the first place, but Wellbutrin (bupropion) is one of those meds that usually work.
+The side effects or something else may make it suck too much to keep taking it, or there’s too much potential for trouble in the first place, but Wellbutrin is one of those meds that usually work.
 Sometimes a little too well.

 Low chance of sexual side effects, unless you consider making you hornier with or without premature/spontaneous orgasms sexual side effects.
 None of the weight gain associated with SSRIs & SNRIs.
 Often a very effective and relatively fast-acting antidepressant, as dopamine and norepinephrine reuptake inhibition are frequently part of, if not the answer for a lot of people.

-Bupropion hydrochloride is also the active ingredient in Zyban, a drug used to quit smoking.
-Depending on your HMO schedule or your health insurance, you may want to get a prescription for Zyban instead of Wellbutrin.
+Interesting Stuff your Doctor Probably didn’t Tell YouBupropion is also the active ingredient in Zyban, a drug used to quit smoking.
+Depending on your HMO schedule or your health insurance, you may want to get a prescription for Zyban.
 Why?
 Sometimes it’s cheaper.
-Sometimes you may not have any mental health coverage on your health insurance but you can get drugs to quit smoking.
+While mental health coverage is now supposed to be treated like everything else by health insurance providers, the pervasive anti-crazy bigotry guarantees that won’t be the case.
+While smokers are treated like second-class citizens, non-crazy smokers are still considered human and don’t get anywhere near as much shit as we do for taking drugs to quit smoking.
 And some insurance companies have a points system like car insurance.
 If you get too crazy, your rates go way up, but if you do something positive like try to quit smoking, your rates go down.
-So check with the person who works in your doctor’s office about the rates and the system, and see if you need to game the system with a Zyban prescription instead of a Wellbutrin SR prescription.
-It’s the same damn drug as the sustained release form of Wellbutrin.
-The only issues will be with dosages.
-You can’t take as much Zyban as you can Wellbutrin.
+So check with the person who works in your doctor’s office about the rates and the system, and see if you need to game the system with a prescription for the same drug with a different name and lower maximum dosage.

 Best Known forRight now: Being marketed by Glaxo sales reps, and Dr. Drew, as the “happy, horny, skinny pill.”

-Wellbutrin itself: 12–30 hours, each of its metabolites:15–25, 23–43 and 24–50 hours.
+Bupropion itself: 12–30 hours, each of its metabolites:15–25, 23–43 and 24–50 hours.
 Clearance: 4–12 days.

-bupropion Pharmacokinetics Information Overload
+Pharmacokinetics Information Overload

 Half-life is the average time it takes for you to process half of the drug’s active ingredient.
 If a drug has a half-life of around 24 hours and you take a dose of 100mg, you’ll have roughly the equivalent a 50mg dose after one day, a 25mg dose after two days, and so on.
 The rule of thumb is: multiply the half-life by five and you get how long it is for the dose you took to be cleared from your bloodstream, so there’s nothing swimming around to attach itself to your brain and start doing stuff1.
 That’s called “plasma clearance.”
 Complete clearance is a complex equation based on a lot of factors which may or may not: be published in the PI sheet, include personal data like your weight, or even completely figured out by corporate and independent researchers.
 It usually winds up being 2–5 days after plasma clearance no matter what2, but can take weeks.
 Sometimes a drug will clear from your brain and other organs before it clears from your blood.
 If we’ve found the complete clearance, or how to calculate it if it requires things like your weight and what your piss looks like, you’ll find that on the pharmacokinetics page.

-Get all judgmental about Wellbutrin (bupropion)
+Get all critical about Wellbutrin

-Rating 4.0 out of 5 from 233 criticisms
+Rating 4.0 out of 5 from 293 criticisms.

-Vote Distribution: 11 – 8 – 10 – 14 – 90 – 100
+Vote Distribution: 12 – 12 – 10 – 14 – 118 – 127

 It’s always a good idea to check for drug-drug interactions yourself.
 Just because most people in the crazy meds business know about really important interactions (e.g. MAOIs and a lot of stuff, warfarin and everything on the planet) doesn’t mean the person who prescribed your meds told you about them, or the pharmacist has all the meds you take at their fingertips like they’re supposed to.
 Or they have the time to do their jobs properly when not dealing with complete idiots or playing Angry Farmers on the Faecesbooks.

 1 Based on Julien's calculations from A Primer of Drug Action, the half-life multiplied by five is the generally accepted estimate of how long it takes a single dose of any given drug to be eliminated from the blood stream/plasma of someone with a normal metabolism.
 That's also the rough estimate for steady stage if they can't get, or won't provide a number for that.

 2 For crazy meds.
 I have no idea what the average complete clearance is for other types of medications.
 For all I know there are drugs that utterly vanish from your system in under five passes, and others that won't let go of your squishy bits for years after you stop taking them.

-3 Technically the FDA asked Teva & Impax to voluntarily remove Budeprion XL from the market, much like the way the IRS assists us in voluntary compliance with tax code.
+4 Technically the FDA asked Teva & Impax to voluntarily remove Budeprion XL from the market, much like the way the IRS assists us in voluntary compliance with tax code.
 Go ahead, search irs.gov for the phrase "promote voluntary compliance", with or without quotes.
 I feel so much better about myself knowing I've been volunteering for my country.

-5 These include: Canada's Product Monographs (PM), New Zealand's Medicine Data Sheets (MDS), the EU's European Public Assessment Reports (EPAR), and the Summary of Product Characteristics (SPC) used in Britain, Ireland, and many other places.
+6 These include: Canada's Product Monographs (PM), New Zealand's Medicine Data Sheets (MDS), the EU's European Public Assessment Reports (EPAR), and the Summary of Product Characteristics (SPC) used in Britain, Ireland, and many other places.

-Wellbutrin is a trademark of someone else.
+Wellbutrin, and all other drug names on this page and use throughout the site, are a trademark of someone else.
 Look on the the PI sheet or ask Google who the owner is.
 The way pharmaceutical companies buy each other and swap products like Monopoly™ real estate, the ownership of the trademark may have changed without my noticing.

-Page design and explanatory material by Jerod Poore, copyright © 2004 - 2013.
+Page design and explanatory material by Jerod Poore, copyright © 2004 - 2014.
 All rights reserved.

 joining my doubleplusgood circle jerk adding me to your Google+ circle.

-Almost all of the material on this site is by Jerod Poore and is copyright © 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013 Jerod Poore.
+Almost all of the material on this site is by Jerod Poore and is copyright © 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, 2013, and 2014 Jerod Poore.
 Except, of course, the PI sheets - those are the property of the drug companies who developed the drugs the sheets are about - and any documents that are written by other people which may be posted to this site will remain the property of the original authors.
 You cannot reproduce this page or any other material on this site outside of the boundaries of fair use copying without the express permission of the copyright holder.
 That’s usually me, so just ask first.
 That means if want to print out a few pages to take to your doctor, therapist, counselor, support group, non-understanding family members or something like that - then that’s OK to just do.
 Go for it!
 Please.
 As long as you include this copyright notice and the following disclaimer, I’m usually cool with it.

 All rights reserved.
 No warranty is expressed or implied in this information.
 Consult one or more doctors and/or pharmacists before taking, or changing how you take any neurological and/or psychiatric medication.
 Your mileage may vary.
 What happened to us won’t necessarily happen to you.
-If you still have questions about a medication or condition that were not answered on any of the pages you read, please ask them on the Crazy Meds Forum.
+If you still have questions about a medication or condition that were not answered on any of the pages you read, please ask them on Crazy Talk: the Crazymeds Forum.

-The information on Crazy Meds pertains to and is intended for adults.
+The information on Crazymeds pertains to and is intended for adults.
 While some information about children and adolescents is occasionally presented (e.g. US FDA approvals), pediatric-specific data such as dosages, side effects, off-label applications, etc. are rarely included in the articles on drugs or discussed on the forum.
 If you are looking for information regarding meds for children you’ll have to go somewhere else.